SOLARISE - Solar Adoption Rise in the Two Seas

 Solar is one of the most abundant of all renewable energy sources, and solar energy generation has increased rapidly in recent years accounting for 11% of EU renewable electricity.

-- develop an energy plan and solar roadmap for the Greater Brighton city region, in partnership with key organisations from across the area
+- developed an energy plan and solar roadmap for the Greater Brighton city region, in partnership with key organisations from across the area

-- investigate and deliver innovative pilot installations on housing assets, learning how best we can reduce tenant and leasehold fuel bills by utilising our roofspace
+- investigated and delivered innovative pilot installations on council housing, learning how best we can reduce tenant and leasehold fuel bills by utilising roofspace to install solar energy

-- develop a network of like-minded partners who can learn from one another to overcome challenges currently facing the solar industry
+- developed a network of like-minded partners who can learn from one another to overcome challenges currently facing the solar industry